Colombia's Ingrid Betancourt announces presidential run

 “It gives the coalition something new to offer” Basset said.

-Polls are currently led by Gustavo Petro, a leftist former mayor of Bogota who backed protests against proposed tax hikes and inequality last year, and said he will stop granting exploration contracts to oil companies as part of a plan to decrease the Colombia’s dependency on oil revenues.
+Polls are currently led by Gustavo Petro, who backed protests against proposed tax hikes and inequality last year, and said he will stop granting exploration contracts to oil companies as part of a plan to decrease the Colombia’s dependency on oil revenues.

 The second most popular candidate in polls is Rodolfo Hernandez, a real estate tycoon and former mayor of the city of Bucaramanga, who has promised to sweep corrupt bureaucrats out of office and also said in a meeting with the U.S. ambassador to Colombia that he would like to legalize drugs, as part of an effort to reduce violence in the country.